 The courses in Operative Dentistry, Dental Pathology and Therapeutics throughout are laid out so as to enable the student to follow them consecutively in the standard text-books, and more modern literature; preferment being given to the recitation method of teaching.
 A type-written syllabus covering the subject-matter, with citations to authorities quoted, is given each student at every lecture.

-Text-books: Black's Operative Dentistry; Burchard-Inglis' Dental Pathology and Therapeutics.
+Text-books: Black's Operative Dentistry; Burchard-Inglis' Dental Pathology and Therapeutics; Buckley's Dental Pathology and Therapeutics.

 DENTAL ANATOMY AND OPERATIVE TECHNICS